khulnasoft-lab/design.khulnasoft.com/contents/components/card.md

 ### Sections

-There are three main sections of a Card: Header, body, and actions.
+A card is a very flexible component - it is generally any information contained and repeated within square or rectangle containers.
+However, the card component is more commonly referred to as a container with three main sections: Header, body, and action(s).
+Dividers should be used between these sections.

 #### Header